basic-app/basic-app/README.md

 ## Step 2

-Download latest [CodeIgniter 4](https://github.com/codeigniter4/codeigniter4) release and extract the `system` directory from it to appliction `system` directory.
+Download latest [CodeIgniter 4](https://github.com/codeigniter4/codeigniter4) release and extract the `system` directory from it to the appliction `system` directory.

 ## Step 3